mwganson/intersection/README.md

 The objects to test for intersection.
 An example could be Sketch.Edge1, or Cylinder.Face2.
 These should be faces or edges only, selected in the 3d view, but if the object only has one face or one edge it can be selected in the combo view / tree view.
 ## Object Order (Enumeration)
 Allow to rearrange the order of evaluation of Object1, Object2, and Object3.
 The way the order of evaluation works is first an intersection is sought between Object1 and Object2.
 If an intersection is found, let's say for example an intersection between 2 faces results in a line, then the result (the line) is checked for an intersection with Object3, if any.
 In some cases the intersection between Object1 and Object2 is a point.
 Points cannot be used in the intersect() function, so the Incomplete property is set to True and a warning is shown in the Report view.
 You can sometimes rearrange the order of evaluation in order to allow all 3 objects to be used.
+## Reset On Recompute (Bool)
+Default: True.
+If True, reset the Intersection object's shape to null at the beginning of the recompute.
+Set to False to retain the existing intersection shape when due to subsequent changes to the model the objects no longer intersect.
+This is to help not to lose Link properties and have to configure them again.
+## Tolerance (Float)
+Default 0.01 mm.
+When checking that the intersection shape (when it's a vertex) of the first 2 objects (when there are 3 objects) this tolerance value is used to determine whether a point lies on a surface / curve.
+## Trimming (Enumeration)
+Default: Untrimmed.
+In Untrimmed mode faces and edges are treated as untrimmed (infinite) geometries.
+In Trimmed mode a common is taken with the intersection shape and with the 2 or 3 objects in an attempt to trim the resulting intersection to match the surface.
+Take the intersection of 2 perpendicular faces to see the difference here.
 ## Type (String)
 The type of the intersection object.
 This is also readonly.
 Shows the TypeId of the intersection shape.
 For example, if 2 datum planes are intersecting, then the Type would be Part::GeomLine.
 ## Version (String)